juniperonline/rust-blog-fr/README.md

 # Rust Blog French Translation #

 This repository is dedicated to providing the amazing initiative [pretzelhammer's Rust blog](https://github.com/pretzelhammer/rust-blog) with a translation in French.
+I'm using this repository to prepare the articles for a pull request.

 To Do: